cliteka-cell/Absolute-Range-Moving-Average-Strategy/README.md

 ![13-year equity curve.png](https://github.com/cliteka-cell/Absolute-Range-Moving-Average-Strategy/blob/main/13-year%20equity%20curve.png?raw=true)

 ![13-year equity curve log scale.png](https://github.com/cliteka-cell/Absolute-Range-Moving-Average-Strategy/blob/main/13-year%20equity%20curve%20log%20scale.png?raw=true)
+I used a logarithmic scale here to clearly show the steady compounding of profits over 13 years.
+This confirms the strategy wasn't just a one-hit wonder during the 2020 crash, but actually maintained a consistent edge through multiple different market cycles.

 While outperforming the market's total return is great, the most important metric here is the Maximum Drawdown.
 The algorithm generated 15 times the return of the baseline market while only exposing the account to a worst-case 16.55% drop.